 Almond milk is one of the most popular alternatives, made through a process of blending almonds and water.
 This mixture is then strained to remove any almond remnants, which creates a smooth blended texture.
 If you make your own, you can control what extra health benefits are added as well as the amount of sugar.

 Coconut milk may be one of the most delicious dairy alternatives there is.
 It is almost hypoallergenic, with very few people reacting to it.
 Coconut milk is also versatile and can be made into yogurt, cream and used in cooking.
 It is low in sugar and super rich in minerals including selenium, copper, and manganese.

 Plant-based Cheese Substitutes

 Calling all cheese lovers!
 You don’t need to give up cheese forever.
 There are a huge array of dairy-free, plant-based cheeses available.
 Cheese varieties that have vegan dupes include:

 - Cream Cheese

-One of the best tasting dairy-free yoghurts are coconut based.
+Some of the best tasting dairy-free yoghurts are coconut based.
 Delicious, creamy and refreshing, coconut yoghurts give you all the probiotic nutrients of dairy yoghurts, whilst not compromising on taste.
-Other alternatives include nut-based yoghurts such as cashews, so if you’re not someone that is affected by a nut allergy, these are some great alternatives.
+Other dairy alternatives include nut-based yoghurts such as cashews, so if you’re not someone that is affected by a nut allergy, these are some great alternatives.
 They’re super tasty, too.

 Up your nutrients by adding fruit and nuts to your yoghurt and make a really fulfilling snack or breakfast option.

-Dairy-free Ice Cream
+Plant-based Ice Cream Substitutes

 If you’re anything like us, giving up ice cream for good would be near enough impossible.
 Many big-name brands are getting on the dairy-free hype (yay!) which means that you don’t have to give up some of your favourite cheat-day snacks.